💡 Who is Ms. Dhoni?

 Dhoni's leadership style was built on three core pillars:

-• Trust in Instincts: Dhoni often ignored traditional cricketing logic in favor of his gut feeling.
+- He trusts his players and gives them enough chances to prove themselves: Dhoni often ignored traditional cricketing logic in favor of his gut feeling.
 A prime example is giving the final over of the 2007 T20 World Cup to Joginder Sharma instead of a more experienced bowler.

-• Empowering Players: He was known for giving players a long rope.
+- He makes decisions based on the situation instead of following fixed rules: He was known for giving players a long rope.
 Many of India's current superstars were backed by Dhoni during their early struggles.

-• Handling Criticism with Silence: In the world of Indian sports, criticism is often loud and personal.
+- He stays calm even during losses and focuses on improvement: In the world of Indian sports, criticism is often loud and personal.
 Whether it is jibes from former players or external commentary regarding his strike rate, Dhoni rarely responded with words.
 He preferred his performance and his team's results to do the talking.

 How does MS Dhoni handle external controversy and criticism?